irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/intro_to_research_methods_lessons_1_5/terminology_intro_to_research_methods.md

 **Operational definition** describes how researcher decide to measure the variables (in our case construct) in a study.
 It also helps you to measure constructs in the real world by turning them into measurable variables

+**Hypothesis** is a statementabout the relationship between the variables.

 All experiments/researches examine some kind of variable(s).
 A variable is not only something that we measure, but also something that we can manipulate and something we can control for.

 1. Dependent Variable or Outcome, or y-variable.